deconz-community/deconz-docker/README.md

 1. Change image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
 2. Change the container mount point for deCONZ files from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.

-Pull the new container and start up.
+Pull the new image and start up.

 ---